incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/contribute.md

     "PoolPairID": "0000000000000000000000000000000000000000000000000000000000000004-00000000000000000000000000000000000000000000000000000000000115d7-0868e6a074566d77c2ebdce49949352efbe69b0eda7da839bfc8985e7ed300f2"
 }
 ```
 `Status = 4` indicates that the contribution request has been accepted with associated information.
-In many case, one of the returned amount will be non-zero.
+In many cases, one of the returned amounts will be non-zero.
 This is because the beacon will calculate the contributing amounts based on the current pool rate, and therefore there might be some leftover for one of the tokens.

 ## NOTE
 In this tutorial, we use the same nftID for both of the contributions.
 Although this is allowed by the protocol,
 it is not RECOMMENDED because it results in the possibility of linking these two contributions together.
 In practice, the LP
 might want to generate a bunch of NFTs for his account, and for each contribution, he might use a different NFT.
-However, please
-take minting fees into account since there is an amount of PRV required for minting a new NFT.
+However, please take minting fees into account since there is an amount of PRV required for minting a new NFT.

 ## Example
 [contribute](../../code/pdex/pdex_contribute/contribute.go)